eatulrajput/eatulrajput/README.md

 I'm currently exploring **Machine Learning**, and trying to upskill myself in **software development**.

-I still consider myself a beginner in this field, but I'm curious and always eager to learn as much as I can.
+I consider myself a beginner in this field, but I'm curious and always eager to learn as much as I can.

 ---